Rigobert Song: Personal life

 Song's father, Paul Song, died when he was young.
-As such, he never really knew his father but nevertheless dedicates all his success to him, as his absence was a strong motivational force for him.
-Song is married to Esther Song, and has four children (two sons and two daughters): Ronny, Bryan, Yohanna Bernadette and Hillary Veronique Liliane.
+Song is married to Esther Song, and has four children (two sons and two daughters): Ronny Paul, Bryan, Yohanna Bernadette and Hillary Veronique Liliane.
 They currently live in Liverpool.
 Rigobert is also a national ambassador for Cameroon.

+He acquired French nationality by naturalization on 21 January 1999.

-His nephew Alex Song has played as a defensive midfielder for clubs in France, England, Spain and Russia.
-About the relationship with Rigobert, Alex said, "I speak to him all the time and always call on him for advice.
+His nephew Alex Song played as a defensive midfielder for clubs in France, England, Spain, Russia, and Djibouti.
+About the relationship with Rigobert, Alex said: "I speak to him all the time and always call on him for advice.
 He's a good person to talk to because of his experience in England and I can ask him anything, depending on situations."

 Illness

-On 3 October 2016, Song suffered a cerebral attack and was hospitalised in Cameroon.
-He was in a coma for two days after having had a stroke with doctors planning to transfer him to a French hospital for further treatment.
-He returned to Cameroon in April 2017 and resumed coaching duties with Cameroon A' later that year.
+On 3 October 2016, it was reported that Song had suffered a "cerebral attack", and was hospitalised in Cameroon.
+He was in a coma for two days, after having had a stroke, with doctors planning to transfer him to a French hospital for further treatment.
+He returned to Cameroon in April 2017, and resumed coaching duties later that year.